-355 8 Conclusions
+8 Conclusions

-The aircraft campaign STABLE was performed in March 2013.
+The STABLE aircraft campaign was performed in March 2013.
 One of its main objectives was the investigation of atmospheric convection and boundary layer modifications associated with marine cold-air outbreaks (MCAOs).
-MCAOs occurring over the Fram Strait region were observed on four days using highly resolved atmospheric measurements from instruments mounted in and at the aircraft's nose-boom and by dropsondes.
-The observations took place in a period of an unusually large Whaler's Bay Polynya north of Svalbard, which had also led to extraordinarily deep convective boundary layers during the MCAOs only 200-250km south of the ice edge (see Tetzlaff et al., 2014; Tetzlaff, 2016).
-We gave a detailed description of the corresponding data from, in total, 15 aircraft vertical profiles and 22 dropsondes.
+MCAOs occurring over the Fram Strait region were observed on 4 d using highly resolved atmospheric measurements from instruments mounted in and at the aircraft's nose boom and by dropsondes.
+The observations took place during a period with an unusually large Whaler's Bay polynya north of Svalbard, which also led to extraordinarily deep convective boundary layers during the MCAOs only 200-250 km south of the ice edge (see Tetzlaff et al., 2014, and Tetzlaff, 2016).
+We have given a detailed description of the corresponding data from a total of 15 aircraft vertical profiles and 22 dropsondes.
 Data from the aircraft's profiles predominantly referred to observations over the marginal sea ice zone up to about 400 km upwind of the ice edge, whereas most of the dropsonde measurements took place over the open ocean.
-Thus, the research flights were arranged to allow detailed lower tropospheric observations ranging from the MCAOs' source regions far north of the ice margin to the open ocean region with the evolving convective boundary layers.
-Moreover, the flights followed approximately the mean wind direction.
+Thus, the research flights were arranged to allow detailed lower-tropospheric observations ranging from the MCAO source regions far north of the ice margin to the open-ocean